 According to Kovacevich, the business structure may seem complex to many CBD growers.
 This is where the software companies could help.

-By entering the cannabis market, these technology-based companies can help CBD business owners to get their tasks fully automated and find their niches.
+By entering the cannabis market, these technology-based companies can help CBD business owners get their tasks fully automated and find their niches.
 Many companies have already stepped up to the plate to provide cloud services, compliance software, and traceability.
 Some of them include BioTrack, Metrc, MJ Freeway, and Greenbits.

 However, it can sometimes be a tough sell to make many growers understand why they need to work on their accountancy and supply chain management.
 Many of them find the changes uncomfortable.